 - downsizer contributions

-If you’re between 67 and 74 years old, you need to meet the work test to claim a deduction for your contributions.
+If you’re between 67 and 74 years old, you need to meet the super work test to claim a deduction for your contributions.

 If you are 75 years old or older, you can only claim a deduction for contributions you made before the 28th day of the month following the month in which you turned 75.